MrMelon54/auwiki/content/hazel/types.md

 # Packed Integers

-It is also possible to encode 32-bit integers in a more compact format called Packed Integers.
+Next to their normal 4-byte format, Hazel can also encode 32-bit integers in a usually more compact format called Packed Integers.
 This works checking if the most significant bit of a byte is set, and if it is, read another byte.
 This repeats until the most significant bit is no longer set.
 The number is then the remaining 7 bits of each byte combined together in little endian order.

 The following piece of C# code is used to read packed integers, the code to write them is similar: